CERTCC/Vultron/docs/process_models/em/index.md

 embargo agreement between other Participants remains intact, but that the leaving Participant is no longer involved in the case.

+!!! note ""
--   Participants stopping work on a case SHOULD notify remaining Participants of their intent to adhere to or disregard any existing embargo associated with the case.
+    Participants stopping work on a case SHOULD notify remaining Participants of their intent to adhere to or disregard any existing embargo associated with the case.

+!!! note ""
--   Participants SHOULD continue to comply with any active embargoes to which they have been a part, even if they stop work on the case.
+    Participants SHOULD continue to comply with any active embargoes to which they have been a part, even if they stop work on the case.

+!!! note ""
--   Participants who leave an *Active* embargo SHOULD be removed by the remaining Participants from further communication about the case.
+    Participants who leave an *Active* embargo SHOULD be removed by the remaining Participants from further communication about the case.

 These points imply a need for Participants to track the status of other Participants with respect to their adherence to the embargo and engagement with the case.
 We will return to these concepts with the
-$case\_engagement$ and $embargo\_adherence$ attributes described in
+$case\_engagement_ and _embargo\_adherence$ attributes described in
 {== §[\[sec:case_object_participant_class\]](#sec:case_object_participant_class){reference-type="ref"
 reference="sec:case_object_participant_class"} ==}.